-Here are the top 10 psychological effects of being single too long.
-Heads-up, now all of them are doom and gloom!
+Here are the top psychological effects of being single for too long.
+Heads up, now all of them are doom and gloom!

 1. Your chances of being charitable may drop

 According to a paper published by the Harvard Business Review, a direct relationship exists between happiness and giving.
-According to this paper, people who are less self-serving tend to be happier, more satisfied, and lead happier lives.
+People who are less self-serving tend to be happier and more satisfied and lead happier lives.